I just don’t see it.

 I know, the Dallas Cowboys and Philadelphia Eagles aren’t exactly running away with anything, but this is still the toughest division in football.
 And when you consider that the Ravens have one game against the Bengals that could be considered as a cupcake game, and the other two games not against the NFC East are the Pittsburgh Steelers and Jacksonville Jaguars, you could easily be looking at a 7-9 slip and slide to the end of the season.

 Hopefully, Joe Flacco has mastered enough of film and playbook study to see the entire field and make plays against elite level defenses in the next few weeks.
 If he does, the Ravens will win 11 games.
 If not, there’s no great shame in waiting for the Ravens’ appearance in the 2010 AFC championship.

-Topics: Joe Flacco
+Tags: Joe Flacco